Stay-at-home dad: North Korea

 Until around 1990, the North Korean state required every able-bodied adult to be employed by some state enterprise.
 Whilst some 30 percent of married women of working age were allowed to stay at home as full-time housewives (less than some countries in the same region like South Korea, Japan and Taiwan, more than Soviet Union, Mainland China or Nordic countries like Sweden, about the same as today's United States).
 In the early 1990s, an estimated 600,000–900,000 people perished in the famine, which was largely a product of the North Korean government's unwillingness to reform the economy, and the old system began to fall apart.
 In some cases women began by selling household items they could do without, or homemade food.
 Today at least three-quarters of North Korean market vendors are women.'

 United Kingdom

-In an interview published in the Radio Times in May 2013, Karren Brady made it plain she "could never be a housewife".
-While she maintains a business career in London, her husband Paul Peschisolido has the role of house-husband, though Brady collaborates in tasks at home to a certain extent.
+According to a 2022 article, 105,000 British men are stay-at-home dads.